Do You Feel Stuck Because You and Your Partner Having The Same Fights Over and Over Again?

 What if my partner doesn’t want to come to counseling?

 It is not uncommon for one partner to be uninterested in participating in couples counseling.
 But, counseling can be viable even if both partners don’t attend and participate.

 As you work on your own issues and reactions in individual sessions, the changes you make can have a significant impact on the relationship.
-Often, when one person in a relationship starts shifting the tone of interactions, the overall tone of the relationship shifts as well.
+Often, when one person in a relationship starts shifting the tone of interactions, the overall tone of the relationship shifts.
 Or, the other partner can become more interested in changing too.

-The change and growth that results from therapy can help you present your best self to your partner, which can help move the relationship forward.
+The growth that results from therapy can help you present your best self to your partner, which help move the relationship forward.

 What if couples therapy makes us realize we want to break up?